-Design-build construction firm Ramtech Building Systems is well underway on the installation of the 65 modular sections that will make up the new 38,920 square foot modular building for Denver International Airport.
-The modular construction project is part of the second phase of an upgrade and expansion of the airport’s Concourse A commuter facility.
-The concourse building is being built as a co-op effort with other local contractors including Hensel Phelps who is the prime contractor for the project.
-Ramtech is responsible for the core and shell construction including the exterior walls, interior walls with applied gypsum board, all shear walls, complete floor and ceiling assemblies, and the exterior wall and floor penetrations for the mechanical, electrical and plumbing systems required for the Phase 2B work.
-The modular building is being set on a pier type foundation.
-Ramtech worked with Denver-based Wong Strauch Architects, PC in a design-assist role for developing the Type-IIb modular structure.
-RMD began the fabrication of the modular sections at the beginning of June which will run through July.
-The installation phase is expected to be complete by the middle of August.
+Ramtech was able to return to take photos of the recently completed 38,920 square foot modular building we built for Denver International Airport.
+This was a project in which we worked with Denver-based Wong Strauch Architects, PC in a design-assist role in developing the Type-IIb modular construction project which was part of the second phase of an upgrade and expansion to the Airport’s Concourse A commuter facility.
+The concourse building was built as a co-operative effort with other contractors including Hensel Phelps, the prime contractor for the project.
+Ramtech was responsible for the core and shell construction including the exterior cladding, interior walls with applied gypsum board, complete floor and ceiling assemblies, and the exterior wall and floor penetrations required for the mechanical, electrical and plumbing systems.
+The modular building was installed on a concrete block pier type foundation system.
+Our manufacturing division began the fabrication of the modular sections during June of last year and completed the setting of the modular sections at the end of August.
+Ramtech participated in the finish-out of the interior work which was predominantly completed in mid-December.
 Denver International Airport will use the new modular-built terminal for a minimum of 5 to 10 years while the Airport develops and moves forward with it’s permanent expansion plans.